chipchilders/migrate2cs/README_VMWARE.md

 ```

 ### Get the source code
-- To simplify later instructions, I will just assume you are in the '~/' directory when you run this.
+- To simplify later instructions, I will just assume you will set this up in the '~/' directory.

 ``` bash
 $ cd ~/